-Export control covers the export of dual-use items and dual-use technology, which are controlled by law.
-Terrorism and the threat of the spread of WMDs have increased not only arms control but also the need to control the export of dual-use items.
+Export control covers all export of dual-use items and technology under statutory supervision.
+Terrorism and the threat of the spread of WMDs have increased both the need for arms control and the need to control the export of dual-use items.

 Export control seeks to promote responsible export of Finnish technology and to prevent the use of Finnish technology for the development of WMDs, for undesirable military ends, for uses against the interests of Finland, or for purposes that violate human rights.

 Export control ensures that Finnish companies have access to controlled goods and technology manufactured elsewhere.

 In Finnish legislation, ‘dual-use item’ refers to products, technologies, services or other goods which, besides their normal civilian use, have military applications or can be used in the development of WMDs.